-Where the validated Daily Gas Consumption Data for a EUC Band are well over the ideal target numbers, DESC agreed at its meeting on 10th December 2018 that a process should be created to select the required amount of data needed to be representative of the population.
-In this case, this means not using all the available data.
-DESC agreed that the Xoserve and Distribution Network sampling should be used primarily to retain continuity within the Gas Demand EUC Models.
-Any additional data obtained from third parties will be randomly selected to avoid any shipper bias in the resulting Gas Demand Profiles.
+Where the validated Daily Gas Consumption Data for a EUC Band are over the ideal target numbers, Distribution Network sampling should be used primarily to retain continuity within the Gas Demand EUC Models and any additional data obtained from third parties will be randomly selected to avoid any shipper bias in the resulting Gas Demand Profiles Note-5.

 Appendix 3 displays the latest view of the ideal sampling size for post-validation Daily Gas Consumption Data.
-These numbers are based on a snapshot of the population as of December 2021.